Recently she got me to make it, but I picked up the wrong recipe and it was not very nice, so this time I made sure I made it using the right recipe.

 This is really easy to make and quite fast to make.
 It makes quite a few so would be good at parties, you can prepare the cheese filled shells earlier and refrigerate them covered until needed, bake for 45 minutes if you do this.

-I only make 20 shells as that is what my dish allows, but you could easily get 30 shells with the filling.
-What I do with the leftover filling is I make Spinach and Ricotta filled triangles using puff pastry (or filo pastry) the next day as a snack for my kids.
+If you don't need this many ricotta filled shells, make less, with the leftover filling I make Spinach and Ricotta filled triangles using puff pastry (or filo pastry) the next day as a snack for my kids.
 Just cut out the pastry in whatever shape you like squares, triangles, circles etc. and fill the centre with a little of the mixture, fold over the pastry (or put another piece of pastry on top) and use a fork to seal the pastry opening together.
 Bake in a 200C oven until golden and puffed.

 1 tablespoon olive oil